austinwoo123/Readme-Generator/README.md

   ![Alt Text](https://austinwoo123.github.io/Readme-Generator/assets/tutorial.gif)

   ## How to Start
-Open the index.js file and type the command node index.js in the terminal.
+Open the index.js file and type the command: "node index.js" in the terminal.
   ## Code Snippet

 ```
 async function init() {
     try {